-- Students will be waiting at the bus stop 5 minutes before the schedule pick up time.
-Kindergarten and grade one students require a parent or older sibling to accompany them to and from the bus stop.
+- Students will be waiting at the bus stop 5 minutes before the scheduled pick up time.
+Kindergarten to grade 4 students require a parent or older sibling to accompany them to and from the bus stop.

 - Students must wait well back from the travelled portion of the roadway.

 - Students will wait for the driver's signal after the bus comes to a complete stop before approaching the school bus.